-Do many Canadians play this game online?
+Do many Canadians play French roulette online?

 Large numbers of Canadians play French roulette every day, however it certainly isn't as popular as European roulette or American roulette.

-How does it differ from American roulette?
+How does French roulette differ from American roulette?

 The big difference between American roulette and French roulette is the lack of a double zero on the wheel in the French form, therefore meaning that the odds are better in French roulette.
 Many versions of French roulette also pay back half of any even bet to the player should the ball land on zero.
 This rule is called La Partage.

-What are the odds like for players?
+What are the French roulette odds like for players?